thebernardlim/til/Exams/DP-201/Notes.md

 ## Azure Functions

 ## Plans
 Consumption - Scale Out automatically.
-Only pay when functions running. &nbsp;
+Only pay when functions running. \
 Premium - Require constant running of functions.
 Require more power.
-VNet Connectivity. &nbsp;
+VNet Connectivity. \
 Dedicated (App Service) Plan - When there are under-utilized VMs running in other App Service instances.
 Manual scaling.